HOW TO Create a Design Sketch of a Total Concept

 Here is an overview of the process steps to take:

-There are five steps and each step has an input, list of activities, and output.
+There are five steps: an input, a list of activities, and an output.

-It is important for the sake of higher output quality that every step is done and a decision is logged on paper (or digital document) and that every input and output of a step is put in writing on paper or digital document.
+It is important for higher output quality that every step is done, a decision is logged on paper (or digital document), and that every input and output of a step is put in writing on paper or digital document.
 This enables collaboration and discussion with others effectively, coaching you by more experienced architects and tracking/tracing and improving the decisions taken along the road of concept design.

 Maybe the owner/client or you have been inspired by a beautiful enterprise structure, an integral solution, or know of a new trend.
-Look information up about it and take a visit, and you can use this information and experience a great deal in the following activities.
+Look up information about it and take a visit.
+You can use this information and experience a great deal of it in the following activities.

 Activities in step 1

-1. It is a good practice to try to name and define the fundamental strategic change or integral business IT solution that is subject and at the same time try to name and define an enterprise structure that needs to be created with it.
+- It is a good practice to try to name and define the fundamental strategic change or integral business IT solution that is subject and, at the same time, to name and define an enterprise structure that needs to be created.
 Below are some examples of common total concepts in various industries:

-3. The way a total concept is applied is ALWAYS different from theory.
-Also in your case.
+- The way a total concept is applied is ALWAYS different from theory.
+Also, in your case.

-4. First you need to know the theoretical total concept (architecture) that has to be designed or re-architectured and you have to know the structure (the project) that has to be built/realized with it.
+- First, you need to know the theoretical total concept (architecture) that has to be designed or re-architectured, and you have to know the structure (the project) that has to be built/realized with it.

 Give the total concept a name for the generic unapplied total concept and a name for the specific applied total concept in the enterprise.
-As an enterprise is unique, often the total concept applied is also unique.
+As an enterprise is unique, the total concept applied is often unique.

 For example:

-As an example: The Colosseum is a building structure in Rome and the underlying total concept (architecture) can be named an Amphi Theatre.
+As an example: The Colosseum is a building structure in Rome, and the underlying total concept (architecture) can be named an Amphi Theatre.
 The only thing is that the Colosseum is quite a unique Amphi Theatre.
 It is one of a kind.
 Colosseum today is the name of a unique total concept of its even so-called structure.
-Today Colosseum is a specialization as the total concept of Amphi Theatre.
+Today, the Colosseum is a specialization as the total concept of Amphi Theatre.

 It is like that in Enterprise Architecture.
-Google is an online business services company, but Google is a kind of online innovative company.
-Google has become a total concept for an enterprise and many other organizations try to copy it.
+Google is an innovative online business services company.
+Google has become a total concept for an enterprise, and many other organizations try to copy it.

 Output of step 1: